Tehmo3/Not-A-Robot/README.md

 {
-    "token": "DISCORD_TOKEN_HERE", //Your discord app bot user token "channel": "general other_channel_here", //Channels to accept calls from "max_messages": 8160, //Maximum number of messages to read in "admins": "YOUR_USERNAME OTHER_ADMINS_USERNAME", //Usernames of users allowed to use !log command "blacklist": "Normies" //A role that will not be allowed to use the bot }
+    "token": "DISCORD_TOKEN_HERE", //Your discord app bot user token "channel": "general other_channel_here", //Channels to accept calls from "admins": "admin1ID admin2ID", //ID's of users allowed to use !log command.
+For instructions see "blacklist": "Normies" //A role that will not be allowed to use the bot }
 ```
+note: to find User ID see [HERE](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)